Ilya Repin

-Repin was born in Chuguev, in the Russian Empire (now in Ukraine).
-His father had served in an Uhlan regiment in the Russian army, and then sold horses.
+Repin was born and brought up in Chuguev, then part of Russia.
+His father had served in an Uhlan regiment in the Russian army and then sold horses.
 Repin began painting icons at age sixteen.
-He failed at his first effort to enter the Imperial Academy of Fine Arts in Saint Petersburg, but went to the city anyway in 1863, audited courses, and won his first prizes in 1869 and 1871.
-In 1872, after a tour along the Volga River, he presented his drawings at the Academy of Art in St. Petersburg.
+He failed at his first effort to enter the Imperial Academy of Arts in Saint Petersburg but went to the city anyway in 1863, audited courses, and won his first prizes in 1869 and 1871.
+In 1872, he presented his drawings at the academy after a tour along the Volga River.
 Grand Duke Vladimir Alexandrovich awarded him a commission for a large scale painting, The Barge Haulers of the Volga, which launched his career.
-He spent two years in Paris and Normandy, seeing the first Impressionist expositions and learning the techniques of painting in the open air.
+Repin spent two years in Paris and Normandy, seeing the first Impressionist expositions and learning the techniques of painting in the open air.

-He suffered one setback in 1885 when his history portrait of Ivan the Terrible killing his own son in a fit of rage caused a scandal, resulting in the painting being removed from exhibition.
+Repin suffered one setback in 1885 when his history portrait of Ivan the Terrible killing his own son in a fit of rage caused a scandal, resulting in the painting being removed from exhibition.
 But this was followed by a series of major successes and new commissions.
-In 1898, with his second wife, he built a country house, which he called "The Penates" ('Penaty' in Russian) in the village of Kuokkala, Finland, where they entertained Russian society.
-The house and garden now constitute the Penaty Memorial Estate and the village and district were renamed to Repino, now a suburban area of Russia's Saint Petersburg.
+In 1898, with his second wife, he built a country house, which he called "The Penates" ('Penaty' in Russian) in Kuokkala, Viipuri Province, Finland, where they entertained Russian society.
+The house and garden now constitute the Penaty Memorial Estate, a museum and UNESCO World Heritage Site.

-In 1905, following the repression of street demonstrations by the Imperial government, he quit his teaching position at the Academy of Fine Arts.
-He welcomed the February Revolution in 1917, but was appalled by the violence and terror unleashed by the Bolsheviks following the October Revolution.
+In 1905, following the repression of street demonstrations by the Imperial government, Repin quit his teaching position at the Academy of Arts.
+He welcomed the February Revolution in 1917 but was appalled by the violence and terror unleashed by the Bolsheviks following the October Revolution.
 Later that year, Finland declared its independence from Russia.
-Following this event, Repin was unable to travel to St. Petersburg (renamed Leningrad), even for an exhibition of his own works in 1925.
-Repin died on 29 September 1930, at the age of 86, and was buried at the Penates.
-His home is now a museum and a UNESCO World Heritage Site.
+Following this event, he was unable to travel to Saint Petersburg (renamed Leningrad), even for an exhibition of his own works in 1925.
+Repin died in 1930 at the age of 86 and was buried at the Penates.